prithivrajmu/extract-data-from-pdf/README.md

 ---

-## 📋 Default Extracted Fields
+## 📋 Field Presets and Custom Fields

-The following fields are extracted by default:
+The system now supports **field presets** for common document types.
+By default, the **Encumbrance Certificate** preset is used, which extracts:

 - `filename` - Source PDF filename
 - `Sr.No` - Serial number